LongHoangNguyen06/Imitation-Learning-OpenAI-Gym-Car-Race/README.md

 ## Featured

-- Path Following Controller Expert: path following controller with PID, Pure Pursuit and Stanley controller.
+- Path-Following experts: linear controller PID and geometric controllers: Pure Pursuit & Stanley controller.
 - Multi-task learning CNN architecture.
-- DAgger for: Roll out policy and get correction from expert.
+- DAgger: roll out neural policy, record states and actions from expert then train the policy on the recorded data.

 ## Results

-Benchmark run on 100 seeds.
+Benchmark ran on 100 random seeds.
 Experts have privileged access to world map and vehicle's pose.
-All PID, Pure Pursuit and Stanley Expert use a PID controller for longitudinal control and only differ on lateral steering.
+All of PID, Pure Pursuit and Stanley expert use a PID controller for longitudinal control and only differ on lateral steering.

 <table align="center">
     <tr>